Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Experiments

-As depicted in Tab.~\ref{tab:avmnist}, MCKD exhibits strong performance, achieving an accuracy of 94.22\% compared to the second-best model with 93.56\% at audio rate of 10\%, and 94.89\% vs. 93.78\% at audio rate of 15\%.
-Notably, as the audio rate increases, the performance of all models improves, with MCKD consistently outperforming all other models.
-Similarly, in Tab.~\ref{tab:avmnist-missImg}, MCKD improves by around $0.5\%$ at visual rates of 5\% and 10\% compared to the second-best models, and with increasing visual rate, accuracy also improves for all models, where MCKD is consistently better.
-This can be attributed to MCKD's exceptional ability to retain information-rich representations from important modalities and effectively use the available features to compensate for the missing modalities.
+As depicted in Tab.~\ref{tab:avmnist}, MetaKD exhibits strong performance, achieving an accuracy of 94.22\% compared to the second-best model with 93.56\% at an audio rate of 10\%, and 94.89\% vs. 93.78\% at an audio rate of 15\%.
+Notably, as the audio rate increases, the performance of all models improves, with MetaKD consistently outperforming all other models.
+Similarly, in Tab.~\ref{tab:avmnist-missImg}, MetaKD improves by around $0.5\%$ at visual rates of 5\% and 10\% compared to the second-best models, and with increasing visual rate, accuracy also improves for all models, where MetaKD is consistently better.
+This can be attributed to MetaKD's exceptional ability to retain information-rich representations from important modalities and effectively use the available features to compensate for the missing modalities.
 Another interesting observation is that the gains from $\approx$1\% to $\approx$3\% in Tab.~\ref{tab:avmnist} from LowerB (model trained with visual data only) are much smaller than the gains of $\approx$4\% to $\approx$8\% in Tab.~\ref{tab:avmnist-missImg} from LowerB (model trained with audio data only).
 This suggests that the visual data is more important than the audio data because the improvements in Tab.~\ref{tab:avmnist-missImg} (when audio data is distilling the knowledge from the missing visual data) are more remarkable than the improvements in Tab.~\ref{tab:avmnist} (when visual data is distilling the knowledge from the missing audio data).